Empathy: “soft skill” right?

 With The Californian, no matter how awful someone may feel about themselves, you simply tell them how awesome they are.
-This may be more about ourselves attempting to not feel whatever upset they’re feeling.
-When empathising, the aim isn’t, in a direct sense, about having the other person think better thoughts about themselves, it’s about supporting them to feel fully whatever they have to feel and reflecting that back.
+This may be more about us attempting not to feel whatever upset they are feeling.
+When empathising, the aim isn’t about having the other person think better thoughts about themselves, it’s about supporting them to feel fully whatever they have to feel and reflecting that back.
 More positive thoughts may, or may not, emerge when someone feels heard.

 Try instead: “I know you think you suck right now.
 Tell me more about that.”

 Looks like: “Come, buck up, let’s fix this!”